Amruta-reactJSLearning/Chessboard/README.md

 # Chessboard
-Implement chessboard using React Js .
+This Project is a Simple ReactJS Project which demonstrates the following

+Creating a Chessboard Component in React.
-Install Node JS
+Dyanamic row and column value is accepted here for chessboard creation first Install Node JS
 Refer to https://nodejs.org/en/ to install nodejs

 Install create-react-app